-In a sudden cardiac arrest, the clock is your biggest enemy.
+When sudden cardiac arrest strikes, the clock is your biggest enemy.
 A person’s chance of survival drops dramatically with every minute that passes.
 The goal is to get an AED to their side and deliver a shock within three to five minutes.
-This critical window should be the driving force behind your entire placement strategy.
-While the AED location requirements OSHA suggests are flexible, the science of survival is not.
+An expert AED Program Manager knows this critical window should drive your entire placement strategy.
+While OSHA requirements are flexible, the science of survival is not.
 Placing your AEDs strategically is less about checking a compliance box and more about engineering a rapid response.
-We’ll show you how to map your facility to meet this timeline and ensure your program is built for speed.
+We’ll show you how to map your facility to meet this timeline.

 Key Takeaways